patriciacvcosta/INFO2300-A03/README.md

 ## Running and Deploying the Application

-* First, you need NodeJS and NPM installed on your machine.
+* As a business owner trying to run the app, first, you need NodeJS and NPM installed on your machine.
 After that, you can go ahead and run the following:

 ```
 npm install